PacificBiosciences/kineticsTools/README.md

 The current fork has an additional feature to analyze the base modifications for individual single molecules.

-The only files needed if you already have PacificBiosciences/kineticsTools installed are all files named sm*.py and the setup.py.
+The only files needed if you already have PacificBiosciences/kineticsTools installed are all files named sm*.py.
 Place them in the same directories as the analogous standard modules...eg place smIpdSummary.py in the same location as ipdSummary.py These are the files you'll need

-setup.py
 smIpdSummary.py
 smKineticWorker.py
 smResultWorker.py

+Then source the SMRT Analysis build with the new smIpdSummary.py

+. <path-to-smrtanalysis>/etc/setup.sh && smIpdSummary.py

 To run the analysis, the command is analogous to running ipdSummary.py.